 The chemistry laboratory course use consists of experiments illustrating the principle of chemistry relevant to the study of science and engineering.

-The students will learn to:
+The student will be able to:

-- Estimate rate constants of reactions from concentration of reactants / products as a function of time. - Measure molecular /system properties such as surface tension ,viscosity, conductance of solutions, redox potentials and chloride content of water - Synthesize a small drug molecules
+- 1. Estimate rate constants of reactions from concentration of reactants / products as a function of time. - 2.
+Measure molecular /system properties such as surface tension ,viscosity ,conductance of solutions , redox potentials and chloride content of water - 3.
+Synthesize a small drug molecules